YaoYuanxin/YaoYuanxin/README.md

 - 💞️ I am also extremely invested in becoming a full stack developer for data project, I will be updating my thoughts and progress on this Github profile as often as I can

-- 📫 My Github might still be looking rather baren at the moment, but it will flourish as I consider my Github to be my stach of codes, insights and any research progress.
+- 📫 This Github is still looking rather empty, but I will fill it up soon with my past research and on going projects.I consider my Github to be my stach of codes, insights and any research progress.

 - LinkedIn https://www.linkedin.com/in/yuanxin-yao-87589890/